 What is VACCP?

+Vulnerability Assessment Critical Control Points (VACCP), or Food Fraud Vulnerability Assessment is a systematic method that proactively identifies and controls food production vulnerabilities that can lead to food fraud.
 VACCP aims to help protect businesses from the risk of food fraud that can cause serious food safety incidents, costly product recalls, business closure, and legal action.

 Food Fraud Types

 Here are some of the types of food fraud and example cases:

 - Counterfeiting – substitution of ingredients and products with similar packaging or the mixing of inferior quality ingredients to increase the volume of products, e.g. counterfeit spices (saffron, oregano, pepper) being mixed with different materials

 - Adulteration – adding ingredients like sugar or sweeteners to honey or maple syrup in order to produce a similar taste while adding volume or, in the case of baby formula, adding melamine to reach the desired “protein” count

 - Dilution – olive oil mixed with other types of oil, wine with grape blends, and fruit juices diluted in water then mixed with other ingredients to produce a similar taste while increasing volume